Cyclone into the Sunset

 Did You Know?

-- Tom Three Persons, of the Kainai First Nation, won the 1912 saddle bronc championship, the most coveted prize, riding a horse named Cyclone to a standstill.
+- Tom Three Person, of the Kainai First Nation, won the 1912 saddle bronc championship, the most coveted prize, riding a horse named Cyclone to a standstill.
 Prior to Tom Three Person’s famous ride, Cyclone had bucked off some 130 riders.

 - Tom was pushed into the national spotlight as a champion but was barred by racism, as a native from the Blood Reserve, and was unable to compete in the United States.